eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

   - PuB-EAA Providers.

 These Trusted Lists are described in more detail in [Section 6.2.2](#622-wallet-provider-registration-and-notification), [6.3.2](#632-pid-provider-or-attestation-provider-registration-and-notification) and [6.4.2](#642-relying-party-registration), as well as in \[Topic 31\].
-Trusted Lists primarily contain the trust anchors of the relevant entities.
+Some Trusted Lists contain the trust anchors of the relevant entities.
 A trust anchor is a combination of a public key and the identifier of the associated entity and may be used to verify signatures or seals created by that entity.
-For PuB-EAA Providers, the Trusted List will contain the trust anchor of the QTSPs that sign the PuB-EAA Provider certificates.

 Member States will provide Trusted Lists for PID Providers, QEAA Providers and PuB-EAA Providers, in compliance with [Article 22](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv%3AOJ.L_.2014.257.01.0073.01.ENG#d1e2162-73-1).
 These